conda/conda-dot-org/learn/specifications/exchange/environment-yml.md

 - `name`: The preferred name for the environment.
 - `prefix`: The preferred full path to the environment.
 Often ignored.
 - `dependencies`: List of package specifications that MUST be installed in the new environment.
-- `channels`: conda channels that will be used to resolve the dependencies.
+- `channels`: Conda channels that will be used to resolve the dependencies.
 - `variables`: Environment variables that SHOULD be added to the `conda-meta/state` file in the resulting environment.